sergio-fogel/fundamentals-bicep/README.md

   --parameters environmentType=nonprod
 ````

-With parameter values for EnvironmentType: prod or nonprod.
+With parameter values for environmentType: prod or nonprod.

 Exercise 4: